N3developertoolkit/neo-worknet/src/shell/README.md

 # Neo Shell (Preview)

-NEO Shell is a cross-platform and extensible, unified command-line interface for managing NEO chain resources on worknet and testnet.
-It enables users to execute commands through a terminal using interactive command-line prompts or scripts.
+Neo Shell is a cross-platform and extensible, unified command-line interface for managing #N3 chain resources on worknet and testnet etc. The Neo Shell enables developers to execute commands through a terminal using interactive command-line prompts or scripts.

-With NEO Shell, users can perform various tasks such as transferring funds, deploying contracts, invoking contracts, querying blocks, transactions, addresses and more.
-NEO Shell support for custom commands and extensions are planned.
+With Neo Shell, developers can perform various tasks such as deploying contracts, invoking contracts, querying blocks, transactions, addresses and more.
+Neo Shell support for custom commands and extensions is in the works.
+We expect that the #N3 ecosystem and communities will extend Neo Shell with additional tasks and utilities.

 ## Usage
 `neo COMMAND|EXTENSION [sub-commands] [—Global flags]`